Lerentis/bitwarden-crd-operator/README.md

     key: value
   annotations: # Optional
     key: value
+  content:
+    - element:
+        filename: config.yaml
         template: |
           ---
           api:
             enabled: True
             key: {{ bitwarden_lookup("A Secret ID from bitwarden", "login or fields or attachment", "name of a field in bitwarden") }}
             allowCrossOrigin: false
             apps:
               "some.app.identifier:some_version":
                 pubkey: {{ bitwarden_lookup("A Secret ID from bitwarden", "login or fields or attachment", "name of a field in bitwarden") }}
                 enabled: true
+    - element:
+        filename: config2.yaml
+        template: |
+          ---
+          api:
+            enabled: True
+            key: {{ bitwarden_lookup("A Secret ID from bitwarden", "login or fields or attachment", "name of a field in bitwarden") }}
+            allowCrossOrigin: false
+            apps:
+              "some.app.identifier:some_version":
+                pubkey: {{ bitwarden_lookup("A Secret ID from bitwarden", "login or fields or attachment", "name of a field in bitwarden") }}
+                enabled: false
 ```

 This will result in something like the following object: